xordspar0/Data61-capstone-2016/README.md

 added as functions in `dataSources.js`.
 New functions added there have two
-responsibilities: 1) they should add features that need to go on the map using the `routeKMLExporter` object, and 2) when all of the features have been added, they should call `updateMap()`, loads the new map into the Google map and updates the download link.
+responsibilities: 1) they should add features that need to go on the map using the `routeKMLExporter` object, and 2) when all of the features have been added, they should call `updateMap()`, which loads the new map into the Google map and updates the download link.

 The application is also designed to be able to support more route evaluation